monstronauts/unity-project-guidelines/NAMING.md

 public event Action DidClose;
 ```

-**✓ DO** name the event parameter "sender" of type "object" if it represents the object that raised the event.
+**✓ DO** name the event parameter "sender" of type `object` if it represents the object that raised the event.

 **✓ DO** name event argument classes with the EventArgs suffix.